Kore 670: Description

 Each kore of the Acropolis wears a different outfit.
 Unlike the other korai, Kore 670 is dressed in a chiton, tied around the waist.
-Also noted is that the kore retains a bracelet as well.
+The kore also wears a bracelet.
 Her hair is braided and she wears a stephane adorned with palmettes and lotuses, with metal ornaments which would have adorned the stephane.

 Her left arm is down to her waist, grasping the lower part of the chiton, with right arm, hand missing, extended forth.
 Her expression retains an Archaic smile, but softer, with the outer corner of the lips cut into the face.

 Compared to other Attic korai, she is slender, and her style matches that of Chios, an indication of cultural exchange, and artists executing commissions from different parts of Greece.

 The kore is renowned for preserving its polychromy, maintaining some its original paint, primarily the reds, and some yellow.
 The sculpture would have originally been adorned with green and blue pigment.

 Exhibition abroad

 From March 2022 to September 2022, Kore 670 was loaned to the Royal Ontario Museum to commemorate the 80th anniversary of Canada–Greece relations, which began in 1942 with the government-in-exile during the Axis occupation of Greece.

-From May 2023 to January 8, 2024, the Kore is placed on loan at the Museum of Fine Arts, Boston in a partnership with the Acropolis Museum, on display at the Early Greek Art gallery.
+From May 2023 to January 8, 2024, the Kore was loaned to the Museum of Fine Arts, Boston and displayed in the Early Greek Art gallery.